filecoin-project/devgrants/microgrants/microgrants.md

 | Filecoin Virtual Machine | December 12, 2022 | January 19, 2023 |

 ### Timelines
 Your microgrant application may be open until all proposals are received and considered for the current grant round.
-Typically, you can expect a response from our team after 2-4 weeks.
+Typically, you can expect an update from our team after 2-4 weeks.

 ### Apply
 Apply for a grant using our ➡️[Next Step Microgrant Template](https://github.com/filecoin-project/devgrants/issues/new?assignees=erinocon&labels=type%3Amicrogrant&template=microgrant.md&title=Next+Step+Microgrant%3A+%3CYour+Title+Here%3E)⬅️.